petestreet/tilesjs/README.md

 The Tiles.js library provides a grid control and a simple template language for defining layouts.
 It uses jQuery to animate tiles when either the content or resolution changes.

 ###Demo###
-See the tiles in action on [Pulse for the Web](http://www.pulse.me/)!
+~~See the tiles in action on [Pulse for the Web](http://www.pulse.me/)!~~

-Once you sign-in to Pulse, check out the [Behind the Scenes](http://www.pulse.me/app/dev) page which includes more info about the tiles and a live editor to experiment with templates.
+~~Once you sign-in to Pulse, check out the [Behind the Scenes](http://www.pulse.me/app/dev) page which includes more info about the tiles and a live editor to experiment with templates.~~

+Last I checked these websites are down, so I hosted the demo files [here](http://petestreet.github.io/tilesjs/), on GitHub Pages.

 ###Install###